-Avon Rubber designs, develops and manufactures products in the protection (72% of 2019 sales) and dairy (28%) sectors.
+Avon Rubber designs, develops and manufactures products in the protection (77% of H120 sales) and dairy (23%) sectors.
 Its major contracts are with national security organisations such as the US DOD.
-Over 70% of 2019 sales were from the US.
+Over 75% of H120 sales were from the US.

 Avon’s long-standing, multi-level relationship with the US DoD is important to the group and the end market backdrop is supportive.
-The active dialogue for the M50 replenishment phase should extend the programme for at least another 15 years, plus a focus on higher price sophisticated mask systems provides a further opportunity.
+The focus on higher-price sophisticated mask systems is proving successful, with M50 mask system replenishment and the addition of helmets and body armour providing further opportunities.
 Meanwhile, growth has been encouraging in Farm Services, building greater visibility into the business.
 We maintain our view that Avon has the market position, product portfolio and strategic ambition to further accelerate its growth through organic and inorganic means.